dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

     }
   }

 Cell types define how to represent cells in space (as points, morphologies, ROIs, ...).
-The ``placement`` nodes can then use this information to place cell type(s) into partition(s) using a ``PlacementStrategy`` class, either one provided out of the box by the BSB or your own (see :doc:`/guides/placement-strategies`).
-The :class:`.placement.ParticlePlacement` just considers the cells as somas and bumps them around as repelling particles until there is no overlap between the somas.
+The ``placement`` nodes can then use this information to place cell type(s) into partition(s) using a :class:`~bsb.placement.strategy.PlacementStrategy` class, either one provided out of the box by the BSB or your own (see :doc:`/guides/placement-strategies`).
+The :class:`~bsb.placement.particle.ParticlePlacement` just considers the cells as somas and bumps them around as repelling particles until there is no overlap between the somas.

 At this point we can repeat the CLI command with the plotting flag ``-p`` to look at the result: